MicrosoftDocs/power-pages-docs/power-pages-docs/configure/component-framework.md

   - ProfessorKendrick
 ---

-# Use code components in portals
+# Use code components in Power Pages

 Power Apps component framework empowers professional developers and app makers to create code components for model-driven and canvas apps.
 These code components can provide an enhanced experience for users working with data on forms, views, and dashboards.
-More information: [Power Apps component framework overview](../../developer/component-framework/overview.md)
+More information: [Power Apps component framework overview](/power-apps/developer/component-framework/overview.md)

 Power Pages now supports controls built for model-driven apps created using Power Apps component framework.
 To use code components in Power Pages site webpages, follow these steps: